Colonoscopy: Colon cancer screening

 The large randomized pragmatic clinical trial NordICC was the first published trial on the use of colonoscopy as a screening test to prevent colorectal cancer, related death, and death from any cause.
 It included 84,585 healthy men and women aged 55 to 64 years in Poland, Norway, and Sweden, who were randomized to either receive an invitation to undergo a single screening colonoscopy (invited group) or to receive no invitation or screening (usual-care group).
 Of the 28,220 people in the invited group, 11,843 (42.0%) underwent screening.
 A total of 15 people who underwent colonoscopy (0.13%) had major bleeding after polyp removal.

 None of the participants experienced a colon perforation due to colonoscopy.
 After 10 years, an intention-to-screen analysis showed a significant relative risk reduction of 18% in the risk of colorectal cancer (0.98% in the invited group vs. 1.20% in the usual-care group).
 The analysis showed no significant change in the risk of death from colorectal cancer (0.28% vs. 0.31%) or in the risk of death from any cause (11.03% vs. 11.04%).
 To prevent one case of colorectal cancer, 455 invitations to colonoscopy were required.

-As of 2023, the CONFIRM trial, a randomized trial evaluating colonoscopy vs. fecal immunochemical test is currently ongoing.
+As of 2026, the CONFIRM trial, a randomized trial evaluating colonoscopy vs. fecal immunochemical test is currently ongoing.
+This study includes 50,126 military veterans, mostly males, in the US with follow up planned through 2028.

-In 2021, the US spent $43 billion on cancer screening to prevent five cancers, with colonoscopies accounting for 55% of the total.
+In 2021, the US spent $43 billion on cancer screening to prevent five types of cancer, with colonoscopies accounting for 55% of the total.
 The death rate from colon cancer has been on a linear decline for 40 years, falling by nearly 50 percent from the 1980s (when few were screened) to 2024; however, the increase in screening did not accelerate the decline.
 Therefore, resources devoted to cancer screening would be better directed toward ensuring widespread access to effective cancer treatment.